Ayansh-Client-Projects/rcgroup-auth/README.md

 2. Add more validations (regex, min, max, minLength, maxLength, etc)
 3. Better errors
 4. Remove user.service.ts, move use of Request object to controller as much as possible
+5. User's email will also be managed by Firebase hence do not update the same via backend
+6. User's mobile number & email id should be taken from auth user (DecodedIdToken) and not stored on our system

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>